Skip to content

 The column-cell registry maps type strings to ColumnCellComponent functions.

 Column cell renderers use the same plugin object as components.
-They go under the columns key of the same resources/js/registry.ts (registered bare — columnCell() is optional, see below):
+They go in the named table.columns extension registry in resources/js/registry.ts (registered bare — columnCell() is optional, see below):

-import { createPlugin, extendRegistry, registry as packageRegistry } from "@lattice-php/lattice";
+import { extendRegistry, registry as packageRegistry } from "@lattice-php/lattice";

 import { StatusBadgeCell } from "./columns/status-badge";